Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 [Home page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Phone-home.pdf) | [About page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Phone-about.pdf) |
  [Testimonials page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Phone-testimonials.pdf) | [Services page](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Phone-services.pdf) | [Contact Modal](https://github.com/sami-sinnari/MilestoneProject1/blob/master/assets/wireframes/StartUpHub-Phone-contact.pdf)

+ - Contact Modal : I have changed the close button in modal to word : "nevermind" , which was added in right top corner as well.

+ - Services page : I have added a link at the bottom explaning that our service fees are provided on inquiry.

 ## Features

 ### The features implemented on this project:

-- Navigation: I included navigation bar on every page so the user can navigate easly and it links are styled simple and modern, with hover effects.
+- Navigation : I included navigation bar on every page so the user can navigate easly and it links are styled simple and modern, with hover effects.
 The navigation bar was created using [Bootstrap](https://getbootstrap.com/) .

-- Background: I have added background images on all sizes with maching banner text and background pictures.
+- Background : I have added background image on all sizes with maching banner text and background image.
 The aim was to prove that visual user experience matters.
-I decided to seperate destkop and tablet/mobile view of the website as we are web development company, and this shows our flexibility with designs.
 Moreover, the font style of the website is lowercase because I am trying to show that something out of the ordinary can be attractive.
+By doing that, I have changed the usual word "Close" to "nevermind" as well.

-- Contact form: I decided to change the typing style from "Contact us" to "say something" because I am trying to attract user's attention to details, thus leave a good impression of company's web design.
+- Contact form : I decided to change the typing style from "Contact us" to "say something" because I am trying to attract user's attention to details, thus leave a good impression of company's web design.
 A simple [Bootstrap](https://getbootstrap.com/) modal was used in order to create a contact form pop-up.
-I have customized the buttons on modal and included hover effects.
+I have customized the buttons on modal and included hover effects which are not responsive on smaller devices, but this will be implemented in the future through media(hover) effects.

-- Testimonial section: The word "Testimonials" was changed with "our clients love our work" to focus the user on positivity before reading and seeing our ratings and comments.
+- Testimonial section : The word "Testimonials" was changed with "our clients love our work" to focus the user on positivity before reading and seeing our ratings and comments.

-- Social links: Links to social media were included as a footer on every page.
+- Social links : Links to social media were included as a footer on every page.
 I have added hover effects to footer and matched the colors with point of view.

 ### The features I would like to add in future :

 - I would like to add :hover effects on tap, as :hover effect works only on destkop view.
 The :hover can be added in the future through @media(hover) element
-- I would like to add few more services on the website thus expand the business.
+- I would like to add few more services on the website thus expanding the business.
-- I would like to add different design style only for @media (max-width:400)
 - I would like to implement back-end technology and make this website a real Start-Up company for Web design.
 - I would like to add a company logo.